KendallPark/env-setup-exercise/README.md

 3. `atom .` or `subl .`

+## Android Dev Environment Instructions.
+You're on your own, kid.
+Sorry.

+I have no idea what Android dev environments need other than the Android SDK.

 ## Other Dev Stuff that Kendall Likes
 ### Pimp out your terminal
 - [iTerm2](http://www.iterm2.com/) Way better than Mac's default terminal.